 Work place environments have long been the topic of conversation at the dinner table, and in corner taverns, for generations.
-The repercussions of the once popular “do as you are told” model wreaked havoc on thousands of workers for longer than I care to investigate, and many companies, like kolbeco, have chosen to really dig into creating a culture and work environment that not only breeds success, but employs happy people.
+The repercussions of the once popular “do as you are told” model wreaked havoc on thousands of workers for longer than I care to investigate, and many companies, like Kolbeco, have chosen to really dig into creating a workplace culture and work environment that not only breeds success, but employs happy people.

 One of the ways we accomplish this is through our values of: